 Enter the Welcome Reception / Rehearsal Dinner Hybrid and its oh-so-popular cousin, the Farewell Brunch.
 With these two events quickly becoming monumental "bookends" in the grand scheme of the wedding weekend, and not wanting them to take away from the glamour, elegance and pomp of the wedding day itself, we have provided some fun, casual concepts for making your events ones to be remembered.

 The Backyard Barbecue – Being in the mountains makes one think of hiking, camping, biking and exploring; so why not host the classic outdoor enthusiast backyard barbecue with just a touch of elegance for your rehearsal dinner and welcome reception?
 Consider "Kebob-a-Que" menus, local "Beer Can Chicken" creations, Smoked Ribs complete with bibs and wet-naps, and tie it all up with ooey-gooey S'mores.
 Add in lawn games such as Texas horseshoes or cornhole, entice your guests with prizes, and you've created an evening of fun, good ol' fashioned competition and camaraderie between guests!
 Your rehearsal dinner and welcome reception should be the perfect kick-off to a weekend spent celebrating with all your friends and family!
-Check out Vail Cascade Resort & Spa and The Resort at Squaw Creek!
+Check out the Vail Residences at Cascade Village and The Resort at Squaw Creek!

 The Farewell Brunch